 Yes there is a wide selection of sailing publications available; technical books, cruising guides, voyage accounts not to mention a host of excellent sailing magazines.

 Few are freely available to anyone who have web or mobile web access; right here, right now.
 Few are defined by category in a normalised, straight-to-the point easily understood format.
 Few allow the user to comment, enhance or correct data with immediacy.
 Few, if any, are free.
-Plus when inyourfootsteps.com focuses, such as in Ireland, nothing compares with the breadth and depth of information we make available.
+When inyourfootsteps.com focuses, for example in Ireland, nothing compares with the breadth and depth of information available.
 This is what we do and why we are unique.

 But it is more than that; it is what stands behind what we do that defines us most.
 Our vision, focus on safety and knowledge sharing, the innovation that is in our blood, our recipe of people, process and technology.
 All combine to make inyourfootsteps.com very unique.